 - Start with a simple setup.
 A 9-foot rod, reel, and line are good choices for most situations.

 - Practice casting in an open area before heading out on the water.

 - Be patient and give the fish time to take the fly.

 - When in doubt, use a wet fly or nymph.
 These types of flies are effective in most situations.

 - Don't be afraid to ask for help.
 Many resources are available to help you learn about fly fishing, including books, websites, and instructional videos.

-With a little bit of research and some practice, you can become a master at using fishing flies to catch fish!
+With a little bit of research and some practice, you can become a master at using fishing flies to catch fish and reap all the benefits of fishing!
 Many different types of fishing flies can be used to catch fish.
 However, only some of these flies will work for some fishing situations.
 It is important to know which flies are best suited for the type of fishing you are doing and the species of fish you are targeting.